scarecrow-my/daos/src/client/java/README.md

 #### Hadoop DAOS FileSystem Configuration

 ##### DAOS URIs

 DAOS FileSystem binds to schema, "daos".
-And DAOS URIs are in the format of "daos://\<authority\>//\[optional path\]".
+And DAOS URIs are in the format of "daos://\[authority\]//\[path\]".
-There are two ways to connect to DAOS from Hadoop DAOS FileSystem, depending on the "\<authority\>".
+Both authority and path are optional.
+There are two types of DAOS URIs, with and without DAOS UNS path depending on where you want DAOS Filesystem get initialized and configured.

-* Mapped DAOS pool/container UUIDs

-The URI is "daos://<mapped pool UUID>:<mapped container UUID>", such as "daos://default:1".
-Please check description of "fs.defaultFS" in [example](hadoop-daos/src/main/resources/daos-site-example.xml) for how to construct your URI by mapping your UUIDs.
-In this way, all configurations are in daos-site.xml which should be put in right place, e.g., Java classpath, and loadable by Hadoop DAOS FileSystem.

-* DAOS UNS Path
+* With DAOS UNS Path

-The URI is "daos://uns:\<sequence\>/\<your uns path\>\[/sub path\]". "\<your path\>" is your OS file path created by DAOS UNS method, DaosUns.create(). "\[sub path\]" is optional. "\<sequence\>" is to identify the unique UNS path in Hadoop.
+The simple form of URI is "daos:///\<your uns path\>\[/sub path\]". "\<your path\>" is your OS file path created with DAOS command or Java DAOS UNS method, DaosUns.create(). "\[sub path\]" is optional.
 You can create the UNS path with below command.

 ```bash
 $ daos cont create --pool <pool UUID> --svc <svc list> -path <your path> --type=POSIX